CoolerCode/CoolerCode/README.md

 I am also very skilled in creating game mechanics for simulator games, tycoons, and trend games.

-## What I am unable to complete: ❌
+## Possible Issues: ☣️

 - Large Scale Gun Systems 🚫
-- Vehicular Frameworks 🚫
+- Vehicular Frameworks 🟨

 *I hope to begin working with you soon!*
 *Please check out some of the systems that I have created via my repository!*